Frequently asked questions

 The closing dates and guidelines that applied to your original application also apply to additional claims and documentation.

-Adding disadvantages to an existing EAS application may result in an offer of admission in an upcoming offer round, but will not result in reconsideration of offers of admission made by institutions in previous offer rounds.
+Adding circumstances to an existing EAS application may result in an offer of admission in an upcoming offer round, but will not result in reconsideration of offers of admission made by institutions in previous offer rounds.

 Documents